 Red Feather/flame thrower palm: 35 feet tall or so, feather leaf, colorful new foliage and fruit, centerpiece or multiple spaced out.

-Triangle palm: up t 30 feet or so tall, larger where native, 3 sided fountain like feather leaf presentation, perfect in front yard as a centerpiece specimen.
+Triangle palm: up t 30 feet or so tall, larger where native, 3 sided fountain like feather leaf presentation, perfect medium palm tree in front yard as a centerpiece specimen.

 Ponytail palm: up to 20 feet, long green leaflets, swollen trunk, not really a palm but makes an excellent focal point planting.